No-Cost Treatment for Substance Use Disorder

-Addiction doesn't discriminate, which is why Community Advocates' Milwaukee Women's Center provides addiction treatment services for a wide variety of indivduals.
+Substance abuse doesn't discriminate, which is why Community Advocates' Milwaukee Women's Center provides substance use disorder treatment services for a wide variety of individuals.
 Our programming offers help for:

 - Families working through addiction issues

 - Men with a history of domestic violence